atomist/sdm-local/README.md

 # Slalom: Local Software Delivery Machine

+A software delivery machine helps you write and deliver code that is up to your own standards, at scale.
+This project runs a software delivery machine locally on your machine, responding to your commands and your commits.

+For instance, it can
+- every time you make a commit, perform a build in the background, and tell you if it fails.
+- every time you make a commit, fix trivial linting errors.
+- at your command, perform common code changes that you program (such as upgrade a library).
+It can do this across all the repositories you have checked out, and tell you if this causes any build failures.
+- at your command, create a new project by copying and modifying a working project you already have.

-A software delivery machine is a program that understands code and delivery flows.
-Further description is in the Atomist sdm project and in Rod Johnson's blog [Why you need a Software Delivery Machine](https://the-composition.com/why-you-need-a-software-delivery-machine-85e8399cdfc0).
+For more information on software delivery machines (SDM), see Rod Johnson's blog [Why you need a Software Delivery Machine](https://the-composition.com/why-you-need-a-software-delivery-machine-85e8399cdfc0).
 This [video](https://vimeo.com/260496136) shows an SDM in action.
 The blogs and videos show an SDM that connects to Atomist's cloud service.
 This repository contains a *local* software delivery machine that works on your development machine and responds to your commits, performing whatever actions you decide should happen in response to new code.

+The SDM framework understands code and delivery flows.
+Further description is in the Atomist [sdm library project](https://github.com/atomist/sdm).

 > This project is purely
 open source and can be used without the